 Health and Safety

 Businesses with temporary patios will be required to follow Alberta Health Services requirements, guidance from the Chief Medical Officer of Alberta, as well as Occupational Health and Safety requirements.

 If serving alcohol, establishments are required to follow Alberta Gaming, Liquor & Cannabis (AGLC) requirements and permitting requirements.

 If you want to install an outdoor fire pit please apply for an Open Flame Permit.

-Patio application process
+Patio application and inspection process

 For our regular, full patio process, please see Outdoor Patios and Cafés Process.